Boykos: Location

-To the west of Boykos live Lemkos, east or southeast Hutsuls, northward Dnistrov'yans, Opolyans.
+To the west of Boykos live Lemkos, east or southeast Hutsuls, northward Dnistrovyans, Opolyans.

 Religion

 Most Boykos belong to the Ukrainian Greek Catholic Church, with a minority belonging to the Ukrainian Orthodox Church.
 The distinctive wooden church architecture of the Boyko region is a three-domed church, with the domes arranged in one line, and the middle dome slightly larger than the others.